Ramen Master Chef Ivan Orkin ’93, A Love of All Things Japanese

 On May 9, 2014, he opened Ivan Ramen on Clinton Street in New York City.
 “I redid all of my recipes for the new shop.
 I checked out what ingredients were available, worked on all-new noodles, since they wouldn’t have translated well from Japan.
 The flour and water are different.
 I wanted to come up with a fresh product,” Ivan says.
 “I like sending people home with their whole mood uplifted because they had some great food.”

-Ivan will be featured in season four of the Netflix program, Chef’s Table, created by filmmaker David Gelb (Jiro Dreams of Sushi.)
+Ivan was featured in season four of the Netflix program, Chef’s Table, created by filmmaker David Gelb (Jiro Dreams of Sushi.)
 The show reveals the chef’s motivations, challenges, success stories, and failures in what Gelb calls an entirely new kind of food television: “It’s really a show about people.
 We don’t give explanations on how to cook things.
 It’s psychological, character-driven film-making.”